fvelasquez12/Superposition/docs/final.md

 ![without_targnet](https://user-images.githubusercontent.com/31495624/146131003-b773ee01-3ee9-421d-8df8-35a27e1e5e7b.png)

 which has a werid tendency to fall into the opposite side of the high-reward side.
 While we do not know the full theory behind this, we demonstrate the necessity of using target network through experiments.
+We will therefore use it throughout our future benchmark.

 ### Performance of Quantum Reinforcement Learning